ocoleman/pns-project2020/Analysis.md

  <img src='https://github.com/ocoleman/pns-project2020/blob/master/plots/1sepallength-vs-sepalwidth.png' alt='SepalLengthvsSepalWidth'>
 </div>

 As the earlier histograms showed, the Iris Setosa had a wide sepal.
-However, it would appear the Setosaï¿½s sepal width is less distinguishable as previously indicated.
+However, it would appear the Setosa’s sepal width is less distinguishable as previously indicated.
- From this scatter plot, significant overlap appears to exist at the upper bounds of the Versicolor and Virginicaï¿½s records, making the Setosa less reliably recognisable by this feature alone.
+ From this scatter plot, significant overlap appears to exist at the upper bounds of the Versicolor and Virginica’s records, making the Setosa less reliably recognisable by this feature alone.
-A natural correlation between sepal length and width can be observed in the Setosa, as length increases so too does the sepalï¿½s width.
+A natural correlation between sepal length and width can be observed in the Setosa, as length increases so too does the sepal’s width.
  <div align='center'>
  <img src='https://github.com/ocoleman/pns-project2020/blob/master/plots/9petallength-vs-petalwidth.png' alt='PetalLengthvsPetalWidth'>
 </div>